cantora/sefi/README.md

 [etc....]
 ```

+The above command searches `/bin/ls` for 'ret' gadgets.
+By
+default, sefi does not display gadgets that contain control
+flow.
+Pass the `--uncond-flow` and/or the `--cond-flow`
+flags to see gadgets containing control flow.

 ##installation
 sefi is useless without at least one of the supported
 disassembler backends.
 Install any or all of the following